-The term «virtualization” is commonly understood as a transition from a physical representation of resources to a logical (virtual) one, which allows you to flexibly change the set of initial elements of the IT infrastructure, leaving the level of service presentation unchanged.
+Under the term «virtualization,» it is accepted to understand the transition from the physical presence of resources to the logical (virtual), which allows you to flexibly change the set of initial elements of IT infrastructure, leaving the level of presentation of services unchanged.

-As a rule, most IT professionals are familiar with server virtualization technology, which allows you to «package» several sometimes incompatible services into one hardware platform.
-But today, virtualization technologies are applicable not only to servers, but also to storage and data transmission systems (storage and data transmission systems), as well as user workstations, and are considered together as a complete concept of building an IT infrastructure.
+As a rule, most IT professionals are familiar with the technology of virtualization of servers, allowing them to «package» several sometimes incompatible services in one hardware platform.
+But today, virtualization technologies apply not only to servers but also to data storage and transmission systems (SDA and SDP) as well as to the workplaces of users and are considered a complete concept of IT infrastructure construction.

-- Solve new business challenges using existing equipment in less time.
+- Solve new business tasks using existing equipment in less time.

-- Reduce data center power consumption (which means lower air conditioning and power costs, while increasing the infrastructure operation time on backup sources in the event of a power failure).
+- Reduce the power consumption of data centers (which means reduced air conditioning and power supply costs while increasing the time of infrastructure operation on standby sources in case of power failure).

-- Reduce costs by improving infrastructure manageability, simplifying preventive maintenance processes, and efficiently using resources.
+- Reduce costs by making infrastructure more manageable, simplifying preventive maintenance processes, and using resources efficiently.

-- Improve service availability and reduce disaster recovery times.
+- Improve service availability and reduce disaster recovery time.

-- Ensure the functioning of the productive systems of the enterprise, regardless of hardware problems.
+- To ensure the functioning of productive enterprise systems, regardless of hardware problems.

-- Provide centralized management of operating system and application updates with the ability to rollback updates.
+- Provide centralized management of the operating system and application updates with the ability to roll back updates.

-- Creation of clones of productive systems for developers, without stopping the functioning.
+- Creating clones of productive systems for developers without shutting down operation